vltansky/glitchtip-mcp/README.md

 Open your project folder in Claude Desktop.
 It will automatically connect to your GlitchTip instance.

 ## Configuration

+Environment variables can be provided either:
+- Via `.env` file (automatically loaded by the server using dotenv)
+- Via `env` object in `.cursor/mcp.json` or `.mcp.json`

 | Variable | Required | Description | Default |
 |----------|----------|-------------|---------|